cowpod/TechnicSolder/README.md

 sudo su -
 ```

-**4. Install Prerequisites (assuming you are using a system with APT)**<br />
+**4. Install Prerequisites (Apache-based)**<br />
-This command installs what's known as a LAMP Stack, which includes Apache2, MariaDB, and PHP.
+This command installs what's known as a LAMP Stack, which includes Apache2, MariaDB, and PHP.\
+Note: the name of packages may vary depending on your Linux distribution.
 ```bash
 apt update
 ```